JoshGo6/AboutGit/assignment.md

 # How are `git push`, `git fetch`, and `git pull` used?

 In modern software development and documentation, git is most often used for source control.
 This system is based on two concepts: repositories and branches.
 A *repository* is a collection of files.
-A *branch* is a version of those files that can be edited independently of other versions -- of other branches of those files.
+A *branch* is a version of those files that can be edited independently of other versions of those files.
 A repository holds one or more branches.
-Often, though, it contains many branches, allowing different users to edit different versions of the files at the same time.
+Often, though, it contains many branches, allowing different users to edit different versions of the files at the same time, so that one user does not overwrite another user's work.

-Developers (and writers) edit these branches on their local machines, since each developer contains a copy of the repository on their local machine.
-These repositories are *local repositories*, and the branches that developers edit in their local repositories are *local branches*.
-When developers are ready, they share their work so it is accessible to other users, by uploading a local branch to a repository accessible by other developers in their company.
-This repository that is accessible by others is the *remote repository*, and it contains the *remote branches*.
+Since each developer (and writer) contains a copy of the repository on their local machine (a *local repository*), they edit these *local branches* without requiring network access.
+When a developer is ready to share their work with other users, they upload their local branch to a repository accessible by the other users, the *remote repository*, which contains *remote branches*.
 Developers frequently download work from the remote repository and upload work to the remote repository.
-In this way, many different developers can work together.
+In this way, many different developers can work independently and share their work when it is complete.

-While git provides many commands and options, the following three basic operations are used repeatedly:
+While git provides many commands and options, you will use the following operations repeatedly:

-- [`git push`](#git-push): Sends changes from a local branch to a remote repo.
+- [`git push`](#git-push): Uploads changes from a local branch to a remote repo.
-- [`git fetch`](#git-fetch): Receives information from a remote repo about the current state of its branches.
+- [`git fetch`](#git-fetch): Downloads information from a remote repo about the current state of its branches.
+- [`git merge`](#git-merge): Inserts material from one branch into another branch.
-- [`git pull`](#git-pull): Receives information from a remote repo about the current branch, and updates your local branch so that it matches the remote branch.
+- [`git pull`](#git-pull): Performs `git fetch` and then performs a `git merge` from the remote branch into your local branch.

 The following sections describe each of these operations in detail:

 ## `git push`

 ## `git fetch`

+## `git merge`

 ## `git pull`